-- 1. Mr. Richins will retire from active employment on April 2, 2018.
-The Board of Directors has appointed Brian Koopman, who has served as UTMD's Controller since 2006, to replace Mr. Richins as UTMD's Principal Financial Officer. - 2.
-Amounts included in All Other Compensation represent the aggregate total of Company 401(k) matching contributions, Company Section 125 matching contributions, and reimbursements under UTMD's pet insurance plan to each named executive officer, all of which are benefits available to regular full-time employees.
-During 2018, each named executive officer will be eligible to receive payment of eligible medical expenses under the employee Health Plan, up to \$6,600 in 401(k) matching contributions, up to \$500 in pet health cost reimbursements and up to \$600 in matching Section 125 matching contributions. - 3.
-Medical, dental and vision expenses paid under the Company's Health Plan, which are available to regular full-time employees, are not included in the above table. - 4.
+- 1. Amounts included in All Other Compensation represent the aggregate total of Company 401(k) matching contributions, Company Section 125 matching contributions, and reimbursements under UTMD's pet insurance plan to each named executive officer, all of which are benefits available to regular full-time employees.
+During 2022, each named executive officer will be eligible to receive payment of eligible medical expenses under the employee Health Plan, up to \$7,320 in 401(k) matching contributions, up to \$500 in pet health cost reimbursements and up to \$500 in Section 125 matching contributions. - 2.
+Medical, dental and vision expenses paid under the Company's Health Plan, which are available to regular full-time employees, are not included in the above table. - 3.
 Non-equity Incentive Plan Compensation amounts, as described in more detail starting on page 10 under Bonuses were paid in early February of the applicable following calendar year, representing Management Bonuses earned during the fiscal year reported.

-2017 Grants of Equity Incentive Plan-Based Awards
+2021 Grants of Equity Incentive Plan-Based Awards

-No stock option awards were made in 2017 to any of the named executive officers listed in the Summary Compensation Table, or are currently planned for 2018.
-The Company's only equity incentive plan is its 2013 Employees' and Directors' Incentive Plan, under which no option awards were issued in 2017.
+The Company's only equity incentive plan is its 2013 Employees' and Directors' Incentive Plan, under which no option shares were awarded in 2021.

-2017 Grants of Non-Equity Incentive Plan-Based Awards
+2021 Grants of Non-Equity Incentive Plan-Based Awards

-Named Executive Officers participated in the Profit-Sharing Management Bonus Plan (MB Plan), generally available to all exempt, as well as key nonexempt, employees.
+Named Executive Officers participated in the Profit-Sharing Management Bonus (MB) Plan, which is generally available to all employees, with a few exceptions due to leaves of absence or disciplinary procedures.
 The structure of the performance-based MB Plan is described in the following Compensation Discussion and Analysis.
-The 2017 awards under the MB Plan to the named executive officers were recommended by the Compensation and Benefits Committee in early 2018, after the independent audit of financial results had been concluded.
+The 2021 awards under the MB Plan to the named executive officers were recommended by the Compensation and Benefits Committee in early 2022, after the independent audit of financial results had been concluded.
 The awards were subsequently approved by the Board of Directors.
-The structure of the MB Plan remains the same for 2018.
+During 2021 and in early 2022, all UTMD employees including employees of UTMD subsidiaries, except for part-time employees working less than 30 hours/week, received special bonuses and/or profit-sharing bonuses based on 2021 performance.
+The structure of the MB Plan remains the same for 2022.